Zbeyer/Nora/Nora.md

 Read [5 Room Dungeons](https://www.roleplayingtips.com/5-room-dungeons/) to understand the full weight of these examples.
 This design philosophy makes consise sessions that have a little bit of everything so every game is fun.

+>   Many players dislike long dungeon crawls, and ADD GMs like to switch environments up often.

+>   They are called 5 Room Dungeons, but this is just a guideline.
+Feel free to make 3-area locations or 10-cave complexes.
+The idea works for any small, self-contained area.

+>   ## Entrance And Guardian

+A reason why your dungeon hasn’t been plundered before.

+>   ## Puzzle Or Roleplaying Challenge

+Puzzle or Role-Playing Opportunity.
+This keeps problem solvers in your group happy and breaks the action up for good pacing.

+>   ## Trick or Setback

+Build Tension with a twist.

+>   Alternatively, give your group a double-dose of gameplay that they enjoy the most, such as more combat or roleplaying.

+>   ## Climax, Big Battle or Conflict

+The final combat or conflict encounter of the dungeon.

+>   ## Reward, Revelation, Plot Twist

+The dungeon is cleared, how does it tie into the larger story?

 ## **The Siren’s Grotto `CR 2`**

 **Guardian or Reason No One Has Braved the Dungeon:** *The Lurking Leviathan* - A massive sea creature (CR 2) that circles the waters around the grotto, attacking anyone who dares to enter its domain.